 BBL intense pulsed light

-For flat pigmented lesions such as lentigines ("age spots"), and blood vessels/angiomas.
+BBL intense pulsed light is used to remove flat pigmented lesions such as lentigines ("age spots") and blood vessels/angiomas.

-This is a useful method if there is general sun damage or there are large numbers of lesions to treat.
+This is a useful method if there is general skin damage from the sun or there are large numbers of lesions that need treatment.

-LED phototherapy has skin rejuvenation effects, but it mainly used in combination with other treatments.
+Low level light therapy (also known as LED phototherapy) has skin rejuvenation effects, but it is mainly used in combination with other mole removal treatments.

-A course of sessions commencing before a cosmetic procedure and for 1-2 weeks following enhances wound healing and helps return the skin to its optimal post-procedure appearance.
+Low level light therapy commencing before a cosmetic procedure, and for 1-2 weeks after the removal of moles or skin lesions, enhances wound healing and helps return the skin to its optimal post-procedure appearance.

 Moles and skin lesions suitable for cosmetic removal

 A skin lesion is a spot, lump or patch on the skin which appears different from the surrounding skin.
-It can be flat or raised, dark or light, rough or smooth.
-Most are harmless and appear as a result of normal skin development, ageing or long term sun exposure.
+A lesion can be flat or raised, dark or light, rough or smooth.
+Most lesions are harmless and appear as a result of normal skin development, ageing or long-term sun exposure.

-A skin cancer is a type of lesion which can continue to grow and potentially cause damage to the surrounding tissue, or spread to other parts of the body.
+Skin cancer is a type of lesion which can continue to grow and potentially cause damage to the surrounding tissue or spread to other parts of the body.
 The most common types of skin cancer are melanoma, basal cell carcinoma and squamous cell carcinoma.
 Skin cancer always requires treatment.

 Other skin lesions may not cause serious health issues, but they can be unsightly, uncomfortable, inconvenient or simply unwanted.
-Many of these can be removed quickly and with minimal scarring.
+Many of these can be removed quickly and with minimal scarring, such as: